inmanta/inmanta-core/docs/install/2-install-server-with-docker.rst

 means that no data will be lost when the PostgreSQL container restarts.
 Pass the ``-v`` option to the ``docker-compose down`` to remove the volume.

-The default server config included in the container images assumes by default that the orchestrator can reach a database server on localhost.
+The default server config assumes that the orchestrator can reach the database server on localhost.
-To change this behavior you can use the env variables as shown in the snippet above.
+To change this behavior you can use the environment variables as shown in the snippet above.
 When using a different setup than the one mentioned above, you should overwrite the server config with one matching your needs.
 You can find more instructions for overwriting the config in a following section, :ref:`here<docker_overwrite_server_conf>`.